Computer Science Major BS

 At the time of graduation, all students will have the following skills.

-- An ability to apply knowledge of computing and mathematics appropriate to computer science
+- Apply knowledge of computing and mathematics appropriate to computer science.

-- An understanding of professional, ethical, legal, security, and social issues and responsibilities
+- Understanding of professional, ethical, legal, security, and social responsibilities.

 Acceptance to the Program